Studying in Italy

 Junior High, Intermediate School.
 Are the Milanese xenophobic?
 Do they dislike and distrust foreigners?
 Do most international student come from other EU (European Union) nations like France, Germany, Poland, Spain, the Netherlands?

 Community College, Vocational-Technical School.
-Rent and the cost living expenses is very expensive in Italy.
+Rent and the cost living is very expensive in Italy.
 Is this entirely true, mostly true, in the middle, yes and no, partially true, largely false, or completely false?

 Apprenticeship.
 Is it easy to get all the necessary paperwork completed?
 Can foreign students work in Italy?